quarree100/qScope_doc/source/API/frontend_API.rst

 Frontend UDP setup
 ******************

 UDP communication is initialized in `frontend.py`.
-The frontend object has a thread running for each of the physical tables and links them to each of the :ref:`grids<../frontend/programming.html#grid>`, so the grids can receive messages from each of the according tag decoders.
+The frontend object has a thread running for each of the physical tables and links them to each of the :ref:`grids<grid>`, so the grids can receive messages from each of the according tag decoders.
 Additionally, it starts a third thread to function as an UDP server to receive messages from :ref:`GAMA<ABM>` and forward them to the infoscreen.
 Upon initialization, the grids will be allocated a callback function, that is executed whenever a message is received from the tag decoders: read_scanner_data_.
 In this function, :ref:`the received message<cspy_grid_message>` will be interpreted so the grids can process the id and rotation of each grid cell.
 It is possible to infer the relative rotation from a previous state, which can be used as means of interaction (which is NOT done in the QUARREE100 project).

 .. note::